Storage structures 2 – Columnstore

 Clustered or nonclustered

-All of the above description applies equally to both clustered and nonclustered columnstore indexes.
-While there are some minor technical differences in how the deleted bitmap is handled, they are beyond the scope for this post.
+Most of the above description applies equally to both clustered and nonclustered columnstore indexes.
+However, there are some important differences.

 Ordered columnstore